ARTICLE UPDATED ON SEPTEMBER 29, 2023

 Improved operational efficiency: 4-way block pallets combine higher durability and strength with the convenience and other advantages of true 4-way entry.

-Heavy: A 4-way block pallet can weigh anywhere from 80 to 100 pounds.
+Heavy: A 4-way block pallet can weigh anywhere from 65 to 80 pounds.
 This increases the weight of a truckload of pallets, driving up transportation costs.

 Wasteful: 4-way block pallets are often made from hardwood trees.
 These trees take decades to grow, so it’s not possible to replace them at the same rate that they’re being cut down.

-More pallets per truckload: The flexibility of a 4-way pallet also extends to the back of the semi-truck, where more pallets can be stored as they don’t require special orientation for unloading.
+More pallets per truckload: The flexibility of a 4-way pallet also extends to the back of the semi-truck, where more pallets can be stored since they don’t require special orientation for unloading.

-Enhanced supply chain speed: Forklift operators can quickly load and lift 4-way pallets without worrying about maneuvering to approach them from a specific angle.
-This speeds loading and unloading time and reduces labor costs.
+Enhanced supply chain speed: Forklift operators can quickly move 4-way pallets without worrying about maneuvering to approach them from a specific angle, speeding up that loading and unloading times and reducing labor costs.

 |Lower durability: The notches in a pallet’s stringers allow forklift operators to enter them from every side, but also weakens the pallet and increases the likelihood of damage.